Tarmac Patching

-It's a sad fact that a patch in tarmac, like many other drive surfaces that are laid wet, will almost certainly show up as a patch, whatever you do.
-But there are a number of methods of patching tarmac though and it's certainly cheaper than relaying the whole surface.
+It is a sad fact that a patch in tarmac, like many other drive surfaces that are laid wet, will almost certainly show whatever you do.
+But there are a number of methods available, and it’s certainly cheaper than Relaying The Whole Surface.

 Pre-Mixed Tarmac For Smaller Holes

-The pre-mixed tarmac is blended with a retardant that prevents the tarmac from setting and exposure to the air kicks off the setting process.
-It's best to allow the bags to warm up before they are opened as it helps the tarmac flow.
-No need for blowtorches or anything like that, just leave them in a warm room for a few hours or overnight.
+The pre-mixed tarmac is blended with a retardant that prevents the tarmac from setting, and exposure to the air kicks off the setting process.
+It’s best to allow the bags to warm up before they are opened, as it helps the tarmac flow.
+There is no need for blowtorches or anything like that, just leave the bags in a warm room for a few hours or overnight.

 Larger Jobs